EffectOrientedProgramming/book/Chapters/00_Copyright.md

 3. Permission to incorporate the Source Code into printed media may be obtained by contacting:

-MindView LLC, PO Box 969, Crested Butte, CO 81224 MindViewInc@gmail.com
+Billding Software LLC, 111 Alpine Court, Crested Butte, CO 81224 bill@billdingsoftware.com

-4. The Source Code and documentation are copyrighted by MindView LLC.
+4. The Source Code and documentation are copyrighted by Billing Software LLC.
 The Source code is provided without express or implied warranty of any kind, including any implied warranty of merchantability, fitness for a particular purpose or non-infringement.
-MindView LLC does not warrant that the operation of any program that includes the Source Code will be uninterrupted or error-free.
-MindView LLC makes no representation about the suitability of the Source Code or of any software that includes the Source Code for any purpose.
+Billing Software LLC does not warrant that the operation of any program that includes the Source Code will be uninterrupted or error-free.
+Billing Software makes no representation about the suitability of the Source Code or of any software that includes the Source Code for any purpose.
 The entire risk as to the quality and performance of any program that includes the Source